Eric Schmidt: Influence of Internet usage in North Korea

 In January 2013, Schmidt and Jared Cohen, director of Google Ideas visited North Korea along with former New Mexico governor Bill Richardson.
 The trip was highly publicized and controversial due to the ongoing tension between North Korea and the United States.
 On August 10, 2013, North Korea announced an indigenous smartphone, named Arirang, that may be using the Google Android operating system.

 Advocating open Internet use in Myanmar

 In March 2013, Schmidt visited Myanmar, which had been ruled by a military junta for decades and was transitioning to a democracy.
 During his visit, Schmidt spoke in favor of free and open Internet use in the country, and was scheduled to meet with the country's president.

-Technology and Society
+Technology advocacy

 In January 2015, Schmidt and Jared Cohen, director of Google Ideas, met with Pope Francis to discuss technology and society.
 This was the first meeting between the Pope and a technology leader, which was subsequently followed by other tech leaders visiting the Vatican.